ElliottLeigh2001/SPFxWebparts/webparts/TTLWebpart/README.md

 - DirectorDashboard.tsx: Dashboard that shows requests that are 'sent for approval' and exceed 5000 EUR
 - DashboardComponent.tsx: Component that contains the table with requests, tailored for each type of dashboard

-- NewRequest.tsx: Component for adding new requests and managing request items to that request (trainings, tavels, accomodations and software licenses)
+- NewRequest.tsx: Component for adding new requests and managing request items to that request (trainings, tavels, accommodations and software licenses)
-- AccomodationForm.tsx: Form to add an accomodation to a request
+- AccommodationForm.tsx: Form to add an accommodation to a request
 - Software.tsx: Form to add a software license to a request
 - TrainingForm.tsx: Form to add a training to a request
 - TravelForm.tsx: Form to add a travel to a request